bbl-dres/kbob-fdk/README.md

 # KBOB BIM Data Catalog (Fachdatenkatalog)

 A web-based interactive catalog for BIM (Building Information Modeling) requirements, classifications, and information specifications for building elements, documents, use cases, models, and environmental product data in Switzerland.
-Designed as the foundation for **Auftraggeber-Informationsanforderungen (AIA)** and **BIM-Abwicklungspläne (BAP)** for Swiss public agencies.
+Designed as the foundation for **EIR (Exchange Information Requirements)** and **BEP (BIM Execution Plan)** for Swiss public agencies.

 The platform standardizes BIM data across the building lifecycle and implements Swiss federal digitalization strategies (eCH-0279, Strategie Digitale Schweiz), eliminating data silos by providing standardized, machine-readable specifications.